Vision research at Rochester is organized into three major themes:

 Jannick Rolland : Optical system design and instrumentation for illumination optics, imaging science, and 3D visualization

-Rolland's research interests center around optical system design and instrumentation for illumination optics, imaging science, and 3D visualization.
-Her current developments include state-of-the-art optical coherence tomography (OCT) systems, illumination devices, and head-worn displays (HWDs/HMDs).
-The research is expanding to leverage the emerging technology of freeform-optics.
-OCT is applied to tear-film measurements and keratoconus imaging; Illumination is applied to photodynamic therapy; HWDs may be used to support the investigation of brain functions.
-Recent works also included advances in image quality assessment as well as the development of a wavefront curvature sensor and associated wavefront reconstruction.
-She has over 90 peer reviewed publications and 18 patents.
+Rolland's research interests center around optical system design and instrumentation (hardware and algorithms/sofware) for illumination optics, imaging science, and 3D visualization.
+Her current developments include state-of-the-art optical coherence tomography (OCT) systems driven by metrology needs and clinical applications, illumination devices, and head-worn displays (HWDs/HMDs).
+Within ophthalmology, OCT in Rolland's lab is applied to imaging in humans the tear-film in vivo, Fuchs corneal's dystrophy, keratoconus; Illumination is applied to photodynamic therapy and other sensing instruments for the medical and the environment; HWDs may be used to support the investigation of brain functions.
+Work also includes advances in image quality assessment driven by clinical tasks.
+The overall research is expanding to leverage the emerging technology of freeform-optics investigated in the NSF I/UCRC Center for Freeform Optics she directs.
+Rolland has over 140 peer reviewed publications and 33 patents.

 Lizabeth Romanski : Functional organization of the primate frontal lobes